What does it mean if your email address was found on the dark web?

 • Only share your email address when necessary.
 Each new account created with your email address increases the likelihood of it ending up on the dark web.

 • Set up a decoy email address.
-If you need to quickly use a service that requires a new account but don’t want to share your real information, you can set up an email mask.
-It generates a decoy display name that you can link to your email account.
-That way, you can filter out spam and phishing attempts more conveniently.
+If you need to quickly use a service that requires a new account but don’t want to share your real information, you can set up an email alias.
+It generates a fake display name that you can link to your email account.
+Email aliases help you filter out spam and phishing attempts more conveniently.

 • Learn to recognize phishing scams.
 Although scammers have become more proficient with their phishing attacks, creating more elaborate campaigns with the help of AI, you can still learn to spot a phishing email and block suspicious senders from spamming you.